-Evaluate the existing social recreation setting by type of activities and their frequency of use and density, challenges, and hazards.
 The managerial setting describes the level of site administration and management activities necessary to achieve desired recreation setting.
 For example, if visitor use levels are managed by special-use permits, the managerial setting may reflect the need for staff to monitor for permits at take-outs.
-Evaluate the existing managerial recreation setting by assessing the existing operational and maintenance commitments.

 The river access on the Payette River in Banks, Idaho is in a front-country area, and has a large paved parking area and boat ramp that serve thousands of river users during the busy summer season.
 Located at the confluence of two rivers, the site serves as the take-out for two river runs and the put-in for a third.
 With a high density of use by boaters and commercial outfitters, highly-developed facilities are appropriate and necessary to efficiently move people on and off the river.
 Credit: Thomas O'Keefe.

-TASKS DESCRIBE RESOURCE TRENDS The River Access Planning Guide also considers existing trends in ecological integrity in the vicinity of the access facility by classifying the resource setting.
+DESCRIBE RESOURCE TRENDS

+The River Access Planning Guide also considers existing trends in ecological integrity in the vicinity of the access facility by classifying the resource setting.
 This element highlights the potential effects of existing access locations on sensitive biological or cultural resources.

-Evaluate the project area for sensitive resources.
-Classify based on the presence/absence of sensitive resources.
+Evaluate the project area for sensitive resources: Classify based on the presence/absence of sensitive resources.